The Perfect Ireland Itinerary That Includes Muckross House: Victorian Splendor Meets Irish Adventure

 Extending Your Adventure: 10-Day Options

 With 10 days, add these extensions to your Ireland itinerary that includes Muckross House: Head north to Galway (130 miles, 3-hour drive) and the stark limestone landscape of the Burren, which looks more like a lunar surface than typical Irish greenery.
-The Cliffs of Moher rise 700 feet from the Atlantic, offering views that make your smartphone camera seem woefully inadequate no matter how many megapixels it boasts.
+The Cliffs of Moher rise 700 feet from the Atlantic, offering views that make your smartphone camera seem woefully inadequate no matter how many megapixels it boasts—these locations rank among the best things to do in Ireland for visitors seeking dramatic landscapes.

 Alternatively, explore Cork and Ireland’s southern coast.
 Kinsale’s harbor town dazzles with buildings painted in colors brighter than a Lucky Charms box, while Cobh (pronounced “Cove”) was the Titanic’s final port of call in 1912—a historical fact locals manage to make simultaneously somber and gift-shop friendly.